-The City of Pasco Planning Commission is responsible for reviewing Proposals for CDBG funding and making a recommendation to City Council.
+The City of Pasco Planning Commission is the advisory committee responsible for reviewing and evaluating proposals for CDBG funding and making a recommendation for City Council action.
 Local needs identified through community meetings, result in goals and objectives and the needs are matched to strategies identified in the Tri-Cities 2010-2014 Consolidated Plan.
-Various methods were used to aid in the development of the 2013 Annual Action Plan.
+Various methods were used to aid in the development of the 2014 Annual Action Plan.
 These included public hearings, advertisements in local newspapers in both English and Spanish languages, and direct mailings to agencies and organizations that serve under-represented and lower income populations.
 In addition, existing and prior community plans, studies, and resources were utilized.
 Information is gathered during the biennial Citizen's Forum, conducted in even numbered years, and neighborhood meetings.